muydanny/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 ### Back to Code...

-Our long term goal is to be able to send an Facade object to the view that will have a method called `members`, which will give us the members we need.
+Our long term goal is to be able to send an Facade object to the view that will have a method called `members_by_state`, which will give us the members we need.
 Note that we’ve commented out all of the code in our controller that we are going to abstract away.

 When we run the tests here, we will get an error saying that it doesn’t know anything about a SearchFacade, so we are going to make it.
 First we are going to make a directory, `app/facades`